Builderb0y/AutoCodec/README.md

 ```java
 Codec<List<String>> codec = AUTO_CODEC.createDFUCodec(new ReifiedType<@SingletonArray List<@VerifyIntRange(min = 0, max = 100) Integer>>() {});
 ```
-Either way, the returned Codec will be capable of encoding and decoding instances of the requested class.
+Either way, the returned Codec will be capable of encoding and decoding instances of the requested type.
 Codecs are also cached, so you can request a Codec for the same Class or ReifiedType many times without additional overhead.

 ## Compare and contrast how Codecs are normally created: